Alan Wilson (composer): Professional career

 Wilson's Mass of Light was performed in 2010 at St George's Cathedral, Cape Town.

 He has received frequent invitations from the heads of dioceses in Germany to run workshops, (for example, at the Wolfsburg Catholic Conference Centre in the diocese of Essen), mainly using his own, often new works.

-His Magnificat, from 'Christus Rex', has become a major performed work in Germany.
-This, and many of the works listed in the references (below), appear in 'Freiburger Chorbuch'.
+His Magnificat, from 'Christus Rex', is a major performed work in Germany and appears in 'Freiburger Chorbuch,' other works.

 Performing artist

 As well as being a recital organist, he has worked in mainstream ensembles as a harpsichordist.

-He was in the Consort of Musicke for many years, performing with Emma Kirkby and Anthony Rooley.
+He was in the Consort of Musicke and performed with Emma Kirkby and Anthony Rooley.

 Awards

 He received an honorary Associate award from the Royal School of Church Music in Durham Cathedral in May 2010, for his work for the RSCM, and his work as a church composer.

+During his lifetime Wilson produced a number of CD's including; Music at Christ the King, Canticles at Christ the King, Cantate Domino, Inspired by Bells, Lord of all Life, Where the Clock Tower stands in the Mile End Road, Queen Mary and Westfield - a literary and musical celebration, Turn again (music from St. Mary-le-Bow), and the 2015 Requiem.

+Wilson died on 4th April 2026, following a 17 year battle with Cancer.